asish012/aws-solution-architect-associate/class-notes-cloudguru/quiz.md

 - IAM policy
     - Be sure the users associated with the IAM user or role have the correct permissions to access Amazon S3

+**Limiting Limiting Access to S3 Content**
+- Using an Origin Access Identity (OAI)
+- Restricting Content with Signed URLs and Signed Cookies
+- Using AWS WAF (web application firewall) to Control Access to Your Content
+- Geo-Restricting Content

+**Securing Access to S3 Content**
+- Using HTTPS with CloudFront
+- Using Alternate Domain Names and HTTPS
+- Using Field-Level Encryption to Help Protect Sensitive Data

+**IAM-AMI**
+- IAM is not az specific, they are valid across entire account.
+- AMI is region specific, to use the AMI in another region, you must copy it to that region.

 **Logs**
 - VPC Flow Logs:
     - VPC Flow Logs captures IP traffic going to and from network interfaces in your VPC.
 Flow log data is stored using Amazon CloudWatch Logs.